armory/documentation/_install_guide/packer.md

 # Using the packer script
+This is is for Ubuntu, with minor changes for Redhat and CentOS.
+The default template used is `aws-ebs.json` and `install_package.sh`.

+**Bake Configuration** in Spinnaker
 Spinnaker can send pipeline variables such as `repository` to the packer script by adding it in the extended attributes.
-Some attributes are already included depending on the **Base OS**.
+Some attributes are prefilled because of selecting `trusty` as the base OS.
 ![example](https://cl.ly/41113D0o1h3x/Screen%20Shot%202017-09-05%20at%204.34.58%20PM.png)